IsaacDurand/100-days-of-code/log.md

 * Understand how node modules are imported and exported more deeply
 * Understand promises better - which flavor should I start with?
 * Understand this: Why is there a short pause between when a node script finishes executing (or at least when I see the last log) and when I see my command prompt in Terminal again?
+* Understand approaches for organizing the require statements at the top of a script
 * Later: discard npm modules I'm not using
 * Later: Try Phoenix Framework if throughput is high